conda-incubator/conda-pypi/docs/features.md

 `environment.yml` files famously allow a `pip` subsection in their `dependencies`.
 This is handled internally by `conda env` via a `pip` subprocess.
-We are adding new plugin hooks so `conda-pypi` can handle these in the same way we do with the `conda pip` subcommand.
+We are adding new plugin hooks so `conda-pypi` can handle these in the same way we do with the `conda pypi` subcommand.
 :::

 (externally-managed)=